 Why DePuy Won’t Go Through With Metal on Metal Clinical Tests

-The FDA is now requiring all metal on metal hip replacements with a 501(k) approval to go through the premarket testing process that it skipped over originally.
+The FDA is now requiring all metal-on-metal hip replacements with a 501(k) approval to go through the premarket testing process that it skipped over originally.
 That means back in 2000 the FDA allowed DePuy to sell Ultamet joints without presenting clinical research on the joint.

 ]”So far, Johnson & Johnson has racked up over $1 billion in legal fees over the recalled ASR hip implants, yet they have not publicly settled any of the lawsuits against them.
 Instead of compensating ASR patients, they are spending millions of dollars fighting victims suffering from a defective ASR hip.”

 All DePuy had to do was show the FDA that Ultamet was closely related to another similar joint product to get approval.
 In January of this year, the FDA closed that loophole.
-Now DePuy says it doesn’t want to go through that kind of testing in order to sell these metal on metal hip replacements.
+Now DePuy says it doesn’t want to go through that kind of testing in order to sell these metal-on-metal hip replacements.

 Why J&J is Getting Out of the Metal Hip Business

 Johnson & Johnson is facing over 10,000 metal hip-related lawsuits in the United States.
 It makes sense that they are trying to “simplify and streamline DePuy’s portfolio” of hip products.
-That means they’re getting out of the metal on metal hip business.
+That means they’re getting out of the metal-on-metal hip business.
 And it’s no surprise.
 So far, Johnson & Johnson has reportedly racked up over $1 billion in legal fees over the recalled ASR hip implants, yet they have not publicly settled any of the lawsuits against them.
-Instead of compensating ASR patients, they are spending over enormous sums of dollars fighting victims.
+Instead of compensating ASR patients, they are spending enormous sums of dollars fighting victims.

 What to Do If You Have a Metal on Metal Hip Implant

-Attorney Altom Maglio filed one of the first metal on metal hip lawsuits in the United States against Johnson & Johnson.
-Mr. Maglio is one of the leading joint replacement attorneys in the country, with extensive experience litigating and resolving metal on metal hip claims.
+Attorney Altom Maglio filed one of the first metal-on-metal hip lawsuits in the United States against Johnson & Johnson.
+Mr. Maglio is one of the leading joint replacement attorneys in the country, with extensive experience litigating and resolving metal-on-metal hip claims.
 For more information, please contact him at 888.952.5242.